-It is not always possible for the apprentice's line manager to be present for all the reviews involving the apprentice's tutor (training provider/college trainer) and the apprentice, however where the apprentice's manager does contribute, the resulting learning programme becomes more tailored for the apprentice and the business and supports the apprentice's programme progression.
+It is not always possible for the apprentice's line manager to be present for all the reviews involving the apprentice's tutor (training provider/college trainer).
+However, where the apprentice's manager does contribute, the resulting learning programme becomes more tailored for the apprentice and the business and supports the apprentice's programme progression.